aosabook/500lines/sampler/README.md

         self.stats_dist = MultinomialDistribution(stats_probs, rso=rso)
 ```

-XXX STOPPED HERE
 The constructor to our `MagicItemDistribution` class takes parameters for
 the bonus probabilities, the stats probabilities, and the random
 number generator.
 Even though we specified above what we wanted the
 bonus probabilities to be, it is generally a good idea to encode
 parameters as arguments that are passed in.
 This leaves open the
-possibility of sampling items under different distributions (for
+possibility of sampling items under different distributions.
+(For
 example, maybe the bonus probabilities would change as the player's
-level increases).
+level increases.)
 We encode the *names* of the stats as a class
 variable, `stats_names`, though this could just as easily be another
 parameter to the constructor.